U.S. Alerts

 Night

-Thursday Night: A chance of showers and thunderstorms before 8pm.
-Partly cloudy, with a low around 76.
-South wind 3 to 6 mph.
+Friday Night: A chance of showers and thunderstorms, mainly before 9pm.
+Partly cloudy, with a low around 74.
+Calm wind.
 Chance of precipitation is 30%.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Chance